 The Transformed Bell is a reimagining of the church bell as a sculptural object and instrument.
-In the 17th century, the brothers François and Pieter Hemony created the first truly tuned bell: they gave the customary bell form a coherent harmonic structure—combining a strike note with a precise overtone series.
-In collaboration with Royal Eijsbouts, a leading bell foundry, I introduced a radically new shape—a bell cast as a cone.
-Achieving a full harmonic range in this unfamiliar form required the invention of a new internal acoustic profile, developed through cycles of modelling and testing over a period of twenty years.
+In the 17th century, the brothers François and Pieter Hemony created the first truly tuned bell: they gave the bell a coherent harmonic structure—combining a strike note with a precise overtone series.
+In collaboration with Royal Eijsbouts, a leading bell foundry, I replaced the customary bell shape with a radically new form.
+Achieving a full harmonic range in this unfamiliar form required the invention of a new internal acoustic profile — the result of twenty years of modelling and testing, and an ongoing process of refinement.
 In this way, the project continues a Dutch tradition of innovation in bell-making.

-Homage to Japanese Lacquer is an artistic investigation of one of the world's oldest paints.
-Lacquer (Chinese qi, Japanese urushi) is the sap of the lacquer tree (Toxicodendron vernicifluum), and it has been used across East Asia for nine millennia.
-Known in the West as Japanese lacquer, it is a highly exacting medium that demands years of experience and precise working conditions.
+Homage to Japanese Lacquer is a recontextualisation of one of the world’s oldest paints.
+Asian lacquer (Chinese qi, Japanese urushi) is the sap of the lacquer tree (Toxicodendron vernicifluum), first used nine millennia ago.
+Known in the West primarily through its association with Japanese culture, it is a highly exacting medium that demands years of experience and precise working conditions.
 For this reason, the project unfolds in collaboration with lacquer masters, as a sustained dialogue between conceptual approach and craft knowledge.
-Through this exchange, the lacquer steps beyond its traditional decorative and cultural role to become the primary subject itself, its inherent properties and possibilities guiding the work.
+Through this exchange, all aspects of urushi come into view—its history, its material behaviour, its technical rigour, and the aesthetics that arise from it.

 Harmen Brethouwer